Plan your visit

 The mission of the Educational Service is to support visitors, both scholars and non-scholars, in discovering the museum’s collections while giving priority to two guidelines: the development of skills and promoting the creative and critical capacity its publics.
-In this sense, is up to the Educational Service the responsibility of organizing guided visits and its pedagogical exploration according to the diversity of its public and designing and structuring different cultural itineraries, crossing different identities heritage and promoting a better understanding of the history and culture of the city.

 The Shoe Museum opens its exhibition with the world’s most famous shoe, the one from Cinderella.
 Starting from the traditional story and with the help of an enchanted character, the little ones will discover the wonderful process of making a shoe and knowing many shoes throughout mankind’s history.